datstartup/ubuntuopenbox/lessons/m62-grub-bootloader.md

 GRUB_CMDLINE_LINUX_DEFAULT="quiet splash acpi_osi=Linux acpi_backlight=vendor pcie_aspm=force drm.vblankoffdelay=1 i915.semaphores=1"
 ```

-In various cases, especially when you are using a Laptop, for some functions can work as expected, you have to specify the kernel parameters.
-You can do it with Grub by edit the line “GRUB_CMDLINE_LINUX_DEFAULT=...”.
+In various cases, especially when you are using a Laptop, for some functions can work as expected, you have to specify the kernel parameters by editing the line “GRUB_CMDLINE_LINUX_DEFAULT=...”.

-Mine is the illustrating line above; it is for the LCD display of my desktop can work out right.
+Mine is illustrated above; it is for the LCD display of my desktop can work well.

 Each laptop/ PC might need specific kernel parameters.
 So please do research it yourself.
-I show it here because editing kernel parameters using Grub is such a important feature.
+I show it here because editing kernel parameters is such a important feature.

 ### 5. Change Grub background: